Post

 What is a Code Cave?

-Imagine you’re reading a textbook and find several blank pages in the middle of a chapter.
+Imagine you’re reading a cookbook and find several blank pages in the middle of a chapter.
 The publisher left these pages empty, perhaps for alignment or formatting reasons.

 A code cave is similar - it’s unused space (empty bytes) inside the executable section of a program.